matchmore/tech-blog/20180403/README.md

 5. With the button selected, open the `Attributes inspector` in the utility area.

 6. In the `Attributes inspector`, find the field labeled `Text Color` and change it to White Color.

 7. Stay in the `Attributes inspector`, under View, find the field labeled `Background` and change the color to HEX Color #0096FD.

-8. Double-click the button and type Change color.
+8. Double-click on the button and type Change color.

 9. Press Return to display the new text in the button.
 If needed, drag the button so that it’s right below the label.